Gaari people: Country

-The Gaari's traditional land, including reefs offshore, comprised the 20 sq. miles, predominantly the area of Grant Island close to the near Goulburn Islands and 10 miles north of Cape Cockburn.
+The Gaari's traditional land, including reefs offshore, comprised the 20 sq. miles, predominantly the area of Grant Island close to the nearby Goulburn Islands and 10 miles north of Cape Cockburn.
 The native name of the island is Wuru:ldja.
-It may be a lapsus calami but Tindale elsewhere places them on Howard Island.
+Tindale elsewhere places them on Howard Island, although this may be an error.

 People

 The Gaari are registered by Norman Tindale as a separate tribe, but he notes that they may possibly have been a horde of the Mawng.